Student Transportation Allocation Reporting System (STARS)

 + STARS Reporting Reference Material

-The following material is provided to assist school districts in completing the required STARS reporting.
-The primary reference for reporting consists of the Reporting Instructions and Detailed Guidance.
-Also provided is a copy of the current WAC language.
+The following material is provided to assist school district in completing the required STARS reporting.
+The Power Point® presentation used by regional transportation staff in the September ridership workshops is provided.
+It is important to note that the official reference for reporting consists of the Reporting Instructions and Detailed Guidance.
+Attempting to submit reports based solely on the material in the presentation is not recommended.
+Also provided is a link to the current WAC language.

 Reference material for district use of the secure online reporting system consists of the STARS system user manual and the GIS Application User Manual.
 Also provided is a list of the route destinations currently available within the GIS application.